microsoft/PR-Metrics/PipelinesTasks/PRMetrics/README.md

    will only need to be performed the first time you use tfx-cli.
 1. Delete any existing copy of the task using
    `tfx build tasks delete --task-id 907d3b28-6b37-4ac7-ac75-9631ee53e512`.
-1. Install `nuget.exe` so that it can accessed from any console window using the instructions [here][nugetcli].
+1. Install `nuget.exe` and add it to your `PATH` environment variable so that NuGet can invoked from any console window.
+Instructions on the process can be located [here][nugetcli].
 1. Build the task locally by running `msbuild` from the PRMetrics directory.
    You may need to use a Visual Studio command prompt for this, as `msbuild` is not always added to the default path.